bpcoxjr/blog/_posts/2018-02-19-easy-responsiveness-in-CSS-grid.markdown

 Let's change that.

 First, let's shorten up how we establish our three columns and two rows, with a simple change.
-Introducing repeat:
+Introducing the repeat function:

 {% highlight css %}
 .container {